cblanken/cblanken.github.io/content/articles/OverTheWireLeviathan.md

 ![level 0 flag](/images/otw-leviathan/0_flag.png)

-{% callout(type="tip") %}
+> [!Tip]

-This example is a bit contrived for the sake of the wargame, but this is a common tactic used by attackers.
-Searching a user's files with `grep` for things like usernames, passwords, bank or credit card details, and any other kind of sensitive information is one of the first things an attacker might do once they've compromised a user's account.
+> This example is a bit contrived for the sake of the wargame, but this is a
+> common tactic used by attackers.
+Searching a user's files with `grep` for
+> things like usernames, passwords, bank or credit card details, and any other
+> kind of sensitive information is one of the first things an attacker might do
+> once they've compromised a user's account.
+>

-It should go without saying that you should never store any passwords or other sensitive information in plain text files if it can be avoided.
+> It should go without saying that you should never store any passwords or other sensitive information in plain text files if it can be avoided.
 Ideally use a password manager with secure encryption to store any digital account details.

-{% end %}

 ### Level 1